-The plant motion videos, phase-resolving plant drag, free surface displacement, and 3D velocity data can be used to validate phase-resolving plant dynamic models.
-The time-averaged force and velocity statistics can be used to validate phase-averaged plant drag models (as in Zhang and Nepf, 2021b, 2022).
-This dataset includes data not included in Zhang and Nepf (2021 and 2022) which is associated with strongly nonlinear waves, which reveal the nonlinear effects on plant motion and drag.
+The plant motion videos, phase-resolving plant drag, freesurface displacement, and 3D velocity data can be used to validate phase-resolving plant dynamic models.
+The timeaveraged force and velocity statistics can be used to validate phase-averaged plant drag models (as in Zhang and Nepf, 2021b, 2022).
+This dataset includes data not included in Zhang and Nepf (2021 and 2022) associated with strongly nonlinear waves, which reveal the nonlinear effects on plant motion and drag.

-The measurements captured a phase lag between the plant force and wave motion (reflected by the free surface displacement).
+The measurements captured a phase lag between the plant force and wave motion (reflected by the free-surface displacement).
 The presence of a following current tended to increase the magnitude of this phase lag (Fig. 5).
-The dataset in Hu et al. (2021) also contained time lags between the wave (velocity) and force data (Figure 5 in their paper).
+The dataset in Hu et al. (2021) also contained time lags between the wave (velocity) and force data (Fig. 5 in their paper).
 However, their wave and force data were not measured simultaneously, so the source of phase lag was unclear.
-Using a highresolution synchronization method, Jacobsen et al. (2019) were able to capture the phase lag between the motion of a single flexible leaf and the fluid velocity, which informed an important knowledge gap in describing the physical cause of the observed phase lag.
-The present dataset can be used to deepen our understanding of the plant motion and force in response to waves with and without current in high temporal resolution.
+Using a highresolution synchronization method, Jacobsen et al. (2019) were able to capture the phase lag between the motion of a single flexible leaf and the fluid velocity, which filled an important knowledge gap in describing the physical cause of the observed phase lag.
+The present dataset can be used to deepen our understanding of the plant motion and force in response to waves with and without a current at high temporal resolution.

-541 5.2 Flow structure within salt marsh meadow
+5.2 Flow structure within salt marsh meadow

-The drag associated with a canopy has long been known to modify the vertical structure of 542 current and wave velocity (Chen et al., 2013; Lowe et al., 2005; Zeller et al., 2015; Lei and Nepf, 543 2021), but few data have been reported under combined current and waves.
-The present dataset 544 directly compares the flow structure within a marsh canopy under pure current, pure wave, and 545 their combination.
-Lowe et al. (2005) showed that a submerged canopy is more effective in 546 547 reducing the time-mean velocity than the wave orbital velocity.
-They developed a 2-layer model to predict the canopy wave orbital velocity without considering the influence of current.
-Zeller et 548 549 al. (2015) developed a prediction for the canopy total velocity under combined current and waves.
+The drag associated with a canopy has long been known to modify the vertical structure of current and wave velocity (Chen et al., 2013; Lowe et al., 2005; Zeller et al., 2015; Lei and Nepf, 2021), but few data have been reported under combined currents and waves.
+The present dataset directly compares the flow structure within a marsh canopy under a pure current, a pure wave, and their combination.
+Lowe et al. (2005) showed that a submerged canopy is more effective in reducing the time-mean velocity than the wave orbital velocity.
+They developed a two-layer model to predict the canopy wave orbital velocity without considering the influence of a current.
+Zeller et al. (2015) developed a prediction for the canopy total velocity under combined currents and waves.
 However, their model was only validated using five flow conditions in a rigid canopy.
-Further, 550 previous studies of canopy velocity structure seldom compare the reduction of time-mean and 551 wave orbital velocity using laboratory data measured under current and waves acting alone and in 552 553 combination.
-The present ME dataset provides high resolution velocity profiles upstream (single profile) and within (five lateral locations) a meadow under combined current and wave conditions 554 (e.g., Fig. 7).
-The dataset covers water depth to plant height ratios from emergent to submerged 555 and velocity ratios $U_c/U_w = 0.16$ to 4.7.
-Measurements were also made using the same current 556 and wave acting alone.
-This dataset can be utilized to study the interaction between current and 557 waves.
-In particular, the canopy time-mean velocity was reduced when waves were present (Fig. 558 7b2 and c2), suggesting that the waves enhanced the time-mean plant drag.
-The dataset can be 559 used to validate theoretical and numerical models that predict canopy current and wave velocity.
-560
+Further, previous studies of canopy velocity structure seldom compare the reduction of time-mean and wave orbital velocity using laboratory data measured under currents and waves acting alone and in combination.
+The present ME dataset provides high-resolution velocity profiles upstream of (single profile) and within (five lateral locations) a meadow under combined current and wave conditions (e.g., Fig. 7).
+The dataset covers water depth to plant height ratios from emergent to submerged and velocity ratios $U_c/U_w = 0.16$ to 4.7.
+Measurements were also made using the same current and wave acting alone.
+This dataset can be utilized to study the interaction between currents and waves.
+In particular, the canopy time-mean velocity was reduced when waves were present (Fig. 7b2 and c2), suggesting that the waves enhanced the time-mean plant drag.
+The dataset can be used to validate theoretical and numerical models that predict canopy current and wave velocity.

-561 5.3 Turbulent kinetic energy due to salt marsh
+5.3 Turbulent kinetic energy due to salt marsh